[Major revision–posted 5/14/18 (replaces 10/21/13 edition)]

 (3) Lateral Job Change — The permanent movement of an employee from one position to another position, both of which are assigned to the same pay range and/or have equivalent work complexities and minimum job requirements.

-(1) Employees may apply and be considered for an appropriate reclassification if they meet the following requirements:
+(1) Employees may apply and be considered for a new position if they meet the following requirements:

 • Meet the minimum qualifications for the job;